svn23/Gluu-Server-Log-Cleanup-Script/readme.md

 ## 💻 Made with ❤️ by Sovan Sundar Sen

 - You can simply copy and paste this into your `README.md` file for GitHub.
 Let me know if there’s anything more you’d like to add!
+- You can refer to medium page `https://medium.com/@sovanmstse`